-How do the experts validate product ideas in practice?
-Specialists talk about the benefits and the difficulties of the validation phase, what to focus on when conducting the process, and how to adjust it to the individual needs.
-Here’s what ten professionals had to say about their approach to the product validation process.
+How do masters in their field validate assumptions and their business ideas in practice?
+We talked to specialists about the benefits and difficulties of the validation phase, what to focus on when conducting the idea validation process, and how to adjust it to individual needs.
+Here’s what ten professionals had to say about their approach to the product idea validation stage.

 “The important thing is that we don’t fill our entire portfolio with those riskier bets.”